rjsicko/pyvariant/README.md

 ensembl_map install --help
 ```

-Alternatively, you can run the installation from inside a Python process.
-Example:
+Alternatively, you can run the installation from inside a Python process:

 ```python
 >>> from ensembl_map import EnsemblRelease